 Volcanoes National Park or Parc National des Volcans (PNV), is the oldest national park in Africa and the most visited in Rwanda.
-It lies along the magnificent Virunga Mountains and hosts 5 of its 8 volcanoes.
-By the 5 volcanoes hosted here, Volcanoes National Park constitutes the larger Virunga Conservation Area (VCA) alongside Mgahinga Gorilla National Park in Uganda and Virunga National Park in Congo.
-The spiky splendor of the volcanoes in this park is one of the prominent landmarks the park has and at their respective summits/peaks, it’s as if they (volcanoes) can’t help but look spectacular at every angle.
+It lies along the magnificent Virunga Mountains and hosts five of its eight volcanoes.
+By the five volcanoes hosted here, Volcanoes National Park constitutes the larger Virunga Conservation Area (VCA) alongside Mgahinga Gorilla National Park in Uganda and Virunga National Park in Congo.
+The spiky splendor of the volcanoes in this park is one of the prominent landmarks the park has.
+At their respective summits/peaks, it’s as if they (volcanoes) can’t help but look spectacular at every angle.
 Volcanoes National Park is the country’s Mountain Gorillas Park where Gorilla trekking is by far the main activity.
 In any case, these Mountain Gorillas transcend the volcanoes’ attribution to the park’s popularity and perhaps its beauty.

 Wildlife in Volcanoes National Park